 Pros: can be developed in water, shorter exposure times, ability to reproduce fine detail from photographic or hand drawn positives, Once correctly exposed they are easy to ink and can produce large print runs with no degradation of the image,

-cons: expensive (around £11 for an A4 plate & £6.60 for an A5 from intaglio printmaker), relies on access to a reliable UV lightsource, if you mess it up they cannot be reworked easily so you have to use another plate, they print with an inherent plate tone
+cons: expensive (around £11 for an A4 plate & £6.60 for an A5 from intaglio printmaker), relies on access to a reliable UV lightsource, if you mess it up they cannot be reworked easily so you have to use another plate, solar plates print with an inherent plate tone so can be difficult to get clean highlights.

 My latest explorations have been more successful thanks to a conversation with my long suffering husband who is an experienced black and white photographer just reaquainting himself with the darkroom.
 He loves nothing more than the opportunity to discuss stouffer wedges and other confusing exposure systems.
 He suggested producing a test plate which would show different combinations of aquatint screen and positive image in a grid format.
 This was instead of a test strip (which in my case, once created seemed to bear little resemblance to the resulting print).